FILING Review

 Back to beginning

-6. I selected the incorrect month when I submitted my 1620 Report.
-How do I revise the monthly report I submitted incorrectly?
+5. I selected the incorrect month when I submitted my 1620 Monthly Report.
+How do I revise the 1620 Monthly Report I submitted incorrectly?

 • You cannot revise the "month" and "year" of a submitted report.

-• You may revise the totals and upload a revised image.
-If you mistakenly selected a month or year, create an image that states this report was a mistake, revise the totals to $0, and upload the new image.
+• If you mistakenly selected a month or year you may revise the totals and upload a revised image.
+To do so create an image that states this report was a mistake, revise the totals to $0, and upload the new image.
 Click here for a sample image.

 • And, submit the report under the correct month and year.